 Nowadays, it’s expected that every new phone will deliver substantial updates to the camera.
 It isn’t so easy to identify the ways the Samsung Galaxy S6 and S6 Edge better the Galaxy S5; the new Galaxy iterations both have a 16-megapixel rear cameras, just like the S5.
 But pixels alone won’t make a killer camera.

-Samsung’s new flagship handsets deploy plenty of innovative features that impact photo quality just as much as resolution – eight features, to be exact, that look to rival the best camera phones in the biz.
+Samsung’s new flagship handsets deploy plenty of innovative features that impact photo quality just as much as resolution – eight features, to be exact, that look to rival the

 1. Higher aperture on rear camera